 Taro’s Ramen, various locations: Ramen bars are a staple of quick and casual Japanese dining, and Taro’s Ramen is one of the best proponents of nourishing noodle-laden broth in Brisbane.
 Across his four locations, Taro has painstakingly perfected his core range of ramen, including classic tonkotsu, shoyu, shio and tsukemen.
 Beyond the ramen, Taro also dishes out the likes of chicken karaage, spicy cold tofu, homemade gyoza, curries, chicken schnitzel sandwiches and more.

-Yuzu & Co, New Farm: Brunswick Street’s Yuzu & Co delivers delicious contemporary Japanese to New Farm, with enough unique twists to make it truly memorable.
-Some of the out-of-the-box menu items include brie cheese tempura, squid tempura burgers, wagyu gyoza, soft tofu poke bowls, crispy skin duck teriyaki, and gobo root chips.
+Yuzu & Co, New Farm & Milton: Yuzu & Co delivers delicious contemporary Japanese to New Farm’s Brunswick Street and Park Road in Milton, with enough unique twists to make it truly memorable.
+Some of the out-of-the-box menu items includebrie cheese tempura, sashimi tacos, gobo-root chips, soft-shell crab burgers, beef teriyaki, nasu dengaku, eel teriyaki and spicy tempura prawns.

 Mizu, Teneriffe: Fresh local produce is transformed into delightful contemporary Japanese bites at Teneriffe’s Mizu, exemplified across its bountiful lunch and dinner menus.
 We love the sound of Mizu’s bento and teishoku sets, but if we have the urge to splurge then you can see us tucking in to the likes of deep-fried panko-crumbed pork fillet, crab and soba salad, yellowfin tuna steaks and unagi rolls.